butttcoin/TradingCompetitionAirdrop/readme.md

 3. You must retweet directly from our Twitter page (@0xbutt) and we must be able to see it listed on an original tweet and not someone else's re-tweet.

+4. You can use any e-mail subject you want.
+If you think you made a mistake, just send another e-mail with the correct information.

 Any mistakes would mean that there is either some automatization involved or that you have blindly retweeted without caring about this project.
-Sorry, no tokens will be given, except for our deepest gratitude for a retweet.
+Sorry, no tokens will be given under such circumstances.
+The only thing you can get is our deepest gratitude for a retweet.
+Furthermore, your ETH addresses will not be listed anywhere for a public to see.
+Everything will be kept private.

 This is an example of what the e-mail should contain: